HolaClient/4x8a-98hf-pah2-0410/README.md

     ```bash
     systemctl restart nginx
     ```
-     If any errors occur, feel free to contact us on our Discord server.
+     If any errors occur, feel free to contact us on our [Discord Server](https://discord.gg/CvqRH9TrYK).

 3. Copy the following config and paste it into `hclient.conf`, replacing the necessary information:
 ```nginx